 This stage of Stevenson's Trail is short but challenging.
-You depart Chasserades following the valley of the Chassezac through L'Estampe, then walk over the ridge of the Montagne du Goulet.
+You depart Chasseradès following the valley of the Chassezac through L'Estampe, then walk over the ridge of the Montagne du Goulet.
 Once this was an important area for the practice of transhumance, bringing livestock to high summer pastures; now forest covers many former pastures.
 From the ridgeline you descend into Le Bleymard, a tranquil village on the banks of the Lot River.
-Overnight in simple 2-star accommodation; the hotel's bar is popular with locals.